rdmorganiser/rdmo-docs/docs/advanced/index.md

 }
 ```

-The website <https://securityheaders.com/> can be used to check the headers.
+The website <https://securityheaders.com/> can be used to check the headers. <https://djcheckup.com> checks some Django related things in addition.